Without broadband, communities and regions decline

 One in four households has improved their employment situation through using the internet and almost three out of four generate additional household income from internet activities.
 SNG’s extensive research of thousands of households shows that 13 percent have a member who teleworks and more than half access their workplace from home on a regular basis.
 Almost one in four households has a home-based business, while 46 percent use the internet for educational or training needs.

-Smart Cities – Not just for large cities
+Smart Community Services – Not just for large cities

-A growing dynamic community or a shrinking community – The implications on population, property values, business activity, and tax revenues are clear.
-Just as people cannot accept poor roads, electricity, or water quality, quality broadband is increasingly and expectation and an essential infrastructure.
+A growing dynamic community, or a shrinking community – the impacts of digital infrastructure on population, property values, business activity, and tax revenues are clear.
+Just as people cannot accept poor road, electrical, or water infrastructure, digital infrastructure is increasingly essential and an expectation for where people choose to live and do business.

 |Not sure where to start?